 safe and may be effective in reducing symptoms of bipolar disorder in children.1

 Carbamazepine is an anticonvulsant

 medicine which may be effective as a mood stabilizer in

 be promising as a safe and effective treatment for children with mania due to

 Research shows that lamotrigine

-is effective in treating both depression and mania in adults with bipolar
+is effective in treating bipolar II in adults.3